CalamarBicefalo/offers-crud/README.md

 - The rest of the links are fairly standard
 - We skipped 'self' links for the sake of simplicity
 - There is an e2e Journey that demonstrates the happy path
+- The payload is validated.
+Try wrong dates, nulls, currencies...
+If the JSON is malformed, however, you'll get a less user-friendly message although meaningful.
+I did not bother as it actually provides some useful information without simply returning a stacktrace.

 ## Assumptions